 It is noted that the outcome of the investigations may be that there is no imminent risk to the road from coastal erosion and that the works could be delayed until a future point in time.
-Reference should also be made to option CH073, which proposes an adaptation strategy for the Shoal Bay precinct.
+Reference should also be made to Action CH073, which proposes an adaptation strategy for the Shoal Bay precinct.
 The preferred option identified in the study for Shoal Bay Road should be consistent with the approach proposed under the adaptation plan.
-For example, if the adaptation plan determines to relocate Shoal Bay Road, this option would no longer be required.
-In the interim, the CZEAS prepared for
+For example, if the adaptation plan determines to relocate Shoal Bay Road, this management action may no longer be required.
+In the interim, the CZEAS prepared for the CMP will provide for protection of the road in the event of an increase in erosion risk that triggers action under the CZEAS.